CodeForFtL/Fort-Lauderdale-Data/README.md

 Fort Lauderdale Data
 ==============================

-This is the GIS data that was provided by Fort Lauderdale that contains shapefiles with the streets.
+The City of Fort Lauderdale shared this data with us.